in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ### REST

 First of all, REST does not define a standard message exchange format.
 You can build REST services with both XML and JSON.
-However, JSON is a more popular format with REST.
+However, JSON is a more popular format than REST.

 So, if it does not define a standard message exchange format, what is REST then?

-> REST is a style of software architecture for distributed hypermedia systems
+> REST is a style of software architecture for distributed hypermedia systems.

 REST stands for REpresentational State Transfer.
-The definitions for REST can be vague.
-So, lets understand the important concepts.
+The definitions of REST can be vague.
+So let's understand the important concepts.

-Key abstraction in REST is a Resource.
+A key abstraction in REST is a resource.
 There is no restriction on what can be a resource.
 A todo is a resource.
-A person on facebook is a resource.
+A person on Facebook is a resource.

-A resource has an URI (Uniform Resource Identifier):
+A resource has a URI (Uniform Resource Identifier):
 - /user/Ranga/todos/1
 - /person/Ranga

-A resource will have representations
+A resource will have representation.
 - XML
 - HTML
 - JSON

-A resource will have state.
+A resource will have a state.
 The representation of a resource should capture its current state.

-When a resource is requested, we provide the representation of the resource.
+When a resource is requested, we provide a representation of the resource.

 ### REST and HTTP

-REST builds on top of HTTP (Hypertext Transfer Protocol).
+REST is built on top of HTTP (Hypertext Transfer Protocol).
 HTTP is the language of the web.

 HTTP has a few important verbs.
-- POST - Create a new resource
+- POST: Create a new resource
-- GET - Read a resource
+- GET: Read an article
-- PUT - Update an existing resource
+- PUT: Update an existing resource
-- DELETE - Delete a resource
+- DELETE: Delete a resource

 HTTP also defines standard response codes.
-- 200 - SUCESS
+- 200 - SUCCESS
 - 404 - RESOURCE NOT FOUND
 - 400 - BAD REQUEST
 - 201 - CREATED